Trump's Top 2 Supreme Court Picks Reflect Warring Republican Factions

 Sure to be controversial is a 2017 decision involving the alleged targeting of Hispanics for questioning by Border Patrol agents.
 In that decision, Kethledge accepted the assertions of Border Patrol agents that in using the terms "wets" and "tonks," they were referring to undocumented persons generally and not to Hispanics specifically.

 And in a rape case, Kethledge dissented.
-He would have allowed the trial court to hear evidence of the victim's sexual history with the defendant.
-In another criminal case, he wrote that police do not have to obtain a search warrant in order to obtain a suspect's cellphone location information.
+He would have allowed the trial court to hear evidence of the accuser's sexual history with the defendant.
+In another criminal case, he wrote that police do not have to obtain a search warrant to obtain a suspect's cellphone location information.
 That decision was reversed by the U.S. Supreme Court this year in a landmark ruling.

 Thomas Hardiman of Pennsylvania, U.S. Court of Appeals for the 3rd Circuit

-The 52-year-old Hardiman was nominated to the federal trial court by George W. Bush in 2003 and to the 3rd Circuit in 2007, when he was confirmed by the Senate in a 95-0 vote.
+The 52-year-old Hardiman was nominated to the federal trial court by George W. Bush in 2003 and to the 3rd Circuit in 2007 and was confirmed by the Senate in a 95-0 vote.

-He was the runner-up to succeed Scalia on the Supreme Court, the seat Neil Gorsuch was eventually tapped to fill.
-President Trump is said to have particularly liked Hardiman's life story.
+He was the runner-up to succeed Scalia on the Supreme Court, the seat Gorsuch was eventually tapped to fill.
+Trump is said to have particularly liked Hardiman's life story.
 He was the first in his family to go to college, at the University of Notre Dame, then worked as a taxi driver to finance his legal education at Georgetown Law School.

 More than the other potential nominees, Hardiman has a strong record in favor of gun rights.
-When the court he serves on upheld a New Jersey law requiring a gun owner to obtain a permit to carry a gun in public places, and to show that he has "a justifiable need" to carry the gun, Hardiman dissented, chastising the majority for upholding a law that dates back to 1966 (and arguably 1924) as insufficiently longstanding.
+When the court he serves on upheld a New Jersey law requiring a gun owner to obtain a permit to carry a gun in public places and to show that he has "a justifiable need" to carry the gun, Hardiman dissented, chastising the majority for upholding a law that dates to 1966 (and arguably 1924) as insufficiently long-standing.

 In 2017, when Hardiman was last considered for a Supreme Court seat, he had the support of the president's sister, Maryanne Trump Barry.
 Barry served alongside Hardiman as a federal appeals judge on the 3rd Circuit before stepping down last year.

-Note: A previous version of this story incorrectly said two of Judge Amy Coney Barrett's children were adopted from Haiti after the 2010 earthquake.
-One of her sons was adopted after the earthquake, but the daughter who was born in Haiti was adopted earlier.
-In addition, the story also said Judge Brett Kavanaugh wrote an article in 2013 about presidential protection from lawsuits and criminal investigation.
-The article was published in 2009.